aokdata/Film_Performance_EDA/README.md

 We are going to look at data taken from IMDB and The Numbers.com

-IMDB database: film details and rating information
-The Numbers.com CSV: budget and sales data
+IMDB database (https://www.imdb.com/): film details and rating information The Numbers.com (https://www.the-numbers.com/) CSV: budget and sales data

 Each record in the data represents a film along with variables such as genres, release year, average rating, vote counts, production budgets, and more.